-Development - preliminary design, resident consultation, preparation of apportionments, administration, land acquisition and legal costs (except those specifically excluded by Sec 163(9) of the Act.
-These costs are generally to be included in the Scheme Total Cost.
+Development - preliminary design, resident consultation, preparation of apportionments, administration, land acquisition and legal costs (except those specifically excluded by Sec 163(9) of the Act.1 These costs are included in the Scheme Total Cost.

 Initiation - comprises the formal statutory process including preparation of detailed design, final estimates of cost and apportionment and administration.
-These costs are generally to be included in the Scheme Total Cost.
+These costs are included in the Scheme Total Cost.

-The Scheme Total Cost also includes the cost of project management, construction, finalization and related costs to physically implementation the scheme.
+The Scheme Total Cost also includes the cost of construction works, project management, and scheme finalisation including any variations.

-Where a proposed scheme fails to proceed, the costs of the development and implementation phases shall be met by Council except that Council may recover the costs of those elements that are re-used in a future scheme.
+Where a proposed scheme fails to proceed, the costs of the development and initiation phases shall be met by Council except that Council may recover the costs of those elements that are re-used in a future scheme.